jumoel/golive/README.md

 Hopelessly insecure, but very minimal and fully configurable with text files.
 In fact, there is only `golive.json`. :-)

 See `golive.example.json` for an example configuration.
-If you ran `golive` and received a POST webhook request for my test repo for this project, a `test.txt` file would be created in the same directory with the contents `foo`.

 ## Usage

     $ golive -help
-    Usage of golive:
+    Usage of ./golive:
+      -config="golive.json": the configfile to read
-      -port=8080: port number to listen on
+      -port=8080: portnumber to listen on

-## RFC

-This is my first Golang project - I'd very much like to know how it can be improved to be more idiomatic, so I welcome all and any critique/comments.
+      -v=false: print more output

 ## Example of use

+With the supplied `golive.example.json`:

+ 1. Fill in Bitbucket repository URL and branch in `golive.example.json`
+ 2. Run `golive --config=golive.example.json -v` at `servername.tld`.
+ 3. Set up POST hook in a Bitbucket repository to point to `servername.tld`
+ 4. Commit a change to the repository and push it to Bitbucket
+ 5. Watch, as `test.txt` in the folder you ran `golive` from contains `Commit from: <yourrepository>/<yourbranch>`

+### Real world example

-We run [Ansible](http://www.ansible.com) playbooks that deploy the pushed repository/branch to our servers.
+I've used `golive` to run [Ansible](http://www.ansible.com) playbooks that deploy websites to servers when their repositories have been updated.

+`golive` could easily run a test suite or other shenanigans as well.

 ## Dependencies

 `bash`, so `bash -c $job` can run.

+## RFC

+This is my first Golang project - I'd very much like to know how it can be improved to be more idiomatic, so I welcome all and any critique/comments.